nizos/horizon-policies-plugin/README.md

 Wait for the command to finish, make sure to follow any prompts that may occur.

 ### Offline Compression
-If you run into the error _You have offline compression enabled but key is missing from offline manifest._:
+If you run into the error _"You have offline compression enabled but key is missing from offline manifest."_:

 ```Bash
 cd /opt/stack/horizon/openstack_dashboard/local/